Bayesian Multivariate Sparse Functional Principal Components Analysis: Methods

 FAST is a fully Bayesian method for dense functional data that jointly models the FPCs with all other model parameters to account for their uncertainty.
-Here, we focus on methods for sparse functional data, which contains substantially less information at the subject level, and on multivariate functional data, which necessitates the addition of cross-covariances between functional variables to the model.
-These differences impact inference and require careful adjustments to pre-processing, the FAST Bayesian model, and post-processing to ensure valid inferences and computational feasibility.
+Here, we focus on methods for sparse functional data, which contains substantially less likelihood information, and on multivariate functional data, which introduces cross-covariances between functional variables to the model.
+These differences impact inference and require careful adjustments to pre-processing, the FAST Bayesian implementation, and post-processing to ensure valid inferences and computational feasibility.

 During pre-processing, MSFAST standardizes each covariate by subtracting their respective sample means and dividing by their standard deviations.
 After fitting, parameters are mapped back to the original scale without loss of information.
 To understand the motivation for this step, consider the structure of Model~\eqref{EQ:Multivariate_FPCA}.
 Due to the sharing of scores across covariates, any difference in the scales of the functional variables must be handled by the FPCs.
 Linear scaling of the FPCs also scales their smoothness penalty (see Supplement Section~\ref{supp:penalties}).
-Then, maintaining the proper degree of smoothness requires adjustment of the smoothing parameters.
-Though the smoothing parameter priors are quite diffuse, if the functional variates are sufficiently extreme in scale, prior-data conflicts and numerical precision issues can be introduced.
-Standardization places all observations on the same scale, avoiding these issues.
+As the smoothing parameters are shared between variates, disparate scales would result in larger variates largely determining the smoothing parameters.
+Then, maintaining the proper degree of smoothing requires that variates be on the same scale.
+This also protects against numerical stability issues introduced by large disparities in covariate scales, which could cause eigenfunctions to approach 0 or 1.

-As noted in Section~\ref{sec:Univariate}, MSFAST uses orthonormalized B-splines \citep{redd_comment_2012} instead of Splinets \citep{liu_splinets_2020} as used by FAST.
-Splinet bases are designed to maintain B-spline locality after orthonormalization, ensuring that the resulting functions are close to zero far from their knot locations.
-This is useful for dense data, but is unstable for sparse data over intervals where data is not observed.
+As noted in Section~\ref{sec:Univariate}, MSFAST uses orthonormalized B-splines \citep{redd_comment_2012} instead of the Splinets \citep{liu_splinets_2020} used by FAST.
+Splinet bases are designed to maintain B-spline locality after orthonormalization, such that the resulting functions are close to zero far from their knot locations.
+This is numerically useful for dense data, but is unstable for sparse data over intervals where data is not observed.
 So, MSFAST uses simple orthonormalized B-splines that are smoother and less local (see Supplement Section~\ref{supp:bases}).